shortstack/deploy/README.md

 OpenVPN playbook runs, which installs and configures OpenVPN with 2 factor authentication enabled, sets the password for the openvpn administrator user, and allows access to the subnets that were generated within the VPC.
 You will need to SSH in and set up an admin user when this is complete.

+Finally, a database playbook runs and spins up a PostgreSQL database with the user-specified size and password from the env file.

 ### Usage

 Modify env-dev-deploy.template file with your own information.